 - You will first need to fill out a form by Google for Retail to express your interest in joining the program.

 - Once approved, you will need to accept the terms & conditions in the Shopping Actions Tab of your Google Merchant Center account, along with finalizing the settings

 - Once completed, request validation from your GMC account and you will be notified by Google once you receive the approval.

 Shopping Actions Program Standards for Retailers

-This has only been launched in the US, however it is open to all types of retailers large and small.
+Shopping Actions Program is open to all types of retailers large and small, in the US and France.
 To be a top Shopping Actions retailer, there are a number of factors Google will take into account, this is measured using ‘retailer standards’.